-Built in 1936, Mammoth Hot Springs Hotel & Cabins offers travelers a chance to see elk grazing on the grass around the grounds, as well as the travertine terraces of Mammoth Hot Springs.
-This elegant hotel sits at the North Entrance to the park accessed via Gardiner, Mont.
+Built in 1936, Mammoth Hot Springs Hotel & Cabins in Yellowstone offers travelers a chance to see elk grazing on the grass around the grounds, as well as the travertine terraces of Mammoth Hot Springs.
+This elegant hotel sits at the North Entrance to the park, open year-round, accessed via Gardiner, Mont.
 It is located alongside the impressive stone buildings which were once Fort Yellowstone.

 This classic hotel finished a two-year renovation the summer of 2019.
 The hotel’s guest rooms and public spaces have been beautifully updated, the ski shop has expanded and administrative offices have been shuffled.